Social Icons

 Directed by John Woo

 This movie does not spare bullets.
-It is action packed and as you would expect in a John Woo movie, the action was dialed up to the max.
+It’s action-packed, and as you would expect in a John Woo film, the action is dialed up to the max.

-This movie has a hypnotic power that holds your gaze, making it hard for you to look away.
-Even the start when everything seems too rosy and you suspect things were going to turn, its screenplay is so crafted that even then you are engaged.
+The movie has a hypnotic power that holds your gaze, making it hard to look away.
+Even at the start, when everything seems too rosy and you suspect things will turn, the screenplay is crafted so well that you’re still fully engaged.

-A Better Tomorrow was the movie that brought Chow Yun-fat to the public eye.
-His performance in this movie is flawless.
-When he was to play the man on top of his game with little care for the world he was magnificent.
-When he turned ruthless he was terrific and he had to even play a cripple who was down on his luck, even then he was fun to watch.
+A Better Tomorrow was the movie that brought Chow Yun-fat into the public eye.
+His performance is flawless.
+When he plays the man on top of his game with little care for the world, he’s magnificent.
+When he turns ruthless, he’s terrific.
+He even had to play a crippled man who was down on his luck, and still, he was fun to watch.

-Ti Lung was the lead in this movie, but yet still Yun-fat’s character was the one that went through some dramatic changes in his character’s life.
-These changes required him to pull out some terrific performances to pass on the message and make you get sucked into the movie.
+Ti Lung was the lead in this movie, but it’s still Yun-fat’s character that goes through the most dramatic changes.
+These changes required him to pull off some incredible performances that draw you into the film.

-The movie is about a criminal organization who have their hands in some big money.
-They deal in a lot of crime related things and counterfeiting is one of it.
+The movie is about a criminal organization involved in big-money dealings, including counterfeiting.
 Ho (Ti Lung) is one of their top men.
-He with his partner Mark (Chow Yun-fat) go about swindling people off their real money for the counterfeit.
+He and his partner Mark (Chow Yun-fat) go about swindling people out of their real money for counterfeit bills.

-Ho goes to jail and his brother holds a grudge.
-Mark went rouge which resulted in him being crippled.
+Ho goes to jail, and his brother holds a grudge.
+Mark goes rogue, which leads to him being crippled.

 0 comments: